 - Available in both right-hand and left-hand retrieve

 If you’re looking for a simple all-in-one tuna jigging rod and reel combo for catching tuna, dorado, wahoo, and other offshore species, the Penn Squall Level Drag combo makes an excellent choice.
-Its lightweight and ergonomic design is perfect for stand up fishing, or it can work just as well in a rod holder for trolling.
+Its lightweight and ergonomic design are perfect for stand up fishing, or it can work just as well in a rod holder for trolling.

 The reel frame and sideplates are made from lightweight and durable graphite, providing solid performance in a surprisingly lightweight package.
 A forged and machined aluminum spool, as well as a stainless steel main and pinion gears, comprise the rest of the reel’s body.
 Penn includes the same Dura-Drag system that they use in their higher-priced International and Fathom reels – so you’re still getting a top of the line drag system in an affordable package.

 The one-piece tuna jigging rod is made from lightweight and sensitive graphite, providing excellent strike detection ability and feel.
 The combo is available in several different configurations, from a size 30 reel + medium rod up to a size 60 reel + heavy rod.

 Keep in mind this combo is meant to be a starter rod and reel setup, don’t expect to get top of the line performance from it.

 - Lightweight, capable rod and reel combo for catching nearshore and offshore species

 - Lever drag reel includes Penn’s excellent Dura-Drag system